FEREP Community-Designated Scholarships

 Candidates may apply for more than one community-designated scholarship if they wish.
-When award decisions are made in April by the Selection Committee, candidates for community-designated scholarships must first be selected as FEREPs and then considered for community-designated scholarships.
+When award decisions are made in March by the Selection Committee, candidates for community-designated scholarships must first be selected as FEREPs and then considered for community-designated scholarships.
 If a candidate is offered a community-designated FEREP scholarship and does not accept it, he or she is not guaranteed a non-designated FEREP scholarship.

-The Ernest W. Michel Fellowship Program (
+The Ernest W. Michel Fellowship Program (New York)

-The Lowenstein Fellowship (
+The Lowenstein Fellowship (New Jersey)

 Funded by the Jewish Federation of Greater MetroWest New Jersey, the Lowenstein Fellowship awards one FEREP scholarship of up to $40,000 over two years.
 The recipient of a Lowenstein Fellowship agrees to complete his/her FEREP work commitment at the Jewish Federation of Greater MetroWest New Jersey.
 The specific internship requirements are determined depending on where the FEREP student is in school. he JFNA Mandel Center and the Jewish Federation of Greater MetroWest will work with the FEREP student to meet the general internship requirements.
 To learn more about the Jewish Federation of Greater MetroWest New Jersey, please visit www.jfedgmw.org.